 Discussion questions: What were the "survival strategies" used by the poor African-American women in the 1970s, as described by Carol Stack?
 Why did these people trade and give away their scarce resources?
 "Domestic networks" (and not nuclear families) constitute family in the 1970s Black community studied by Stack.
 What are these networks?
-Silva ...
+Jennifer Silva argues that economic insecurity (due to the changed nature of the labour market and jobs) has changed the way working-class Americans think about intimate relationships and marriage.
+What are the ways in which it has, according to Silva?
 According to Gillian Creese, Isabel Dyck and Arlene McLaren, why are relationships beyond nuclear-family relationships important to immigrants' adjustment in Canada?
-What does Kara Somerville argue?
+What common assumptions about family and caring are challenged by the relationships that Sasha Roseneil and Shelley Budgeon discovered in their research?

 Nov.
-10 "Accordion Families" and the Impact of Economic Insecurity on Young Adults and their Parents
+14 "Accordion Families" and the Impact of Economic Insecurity on Young Adults and their Parents